 Slade re-holstered his guns and walked over to Parkman, his spurs jingling.
 He looked down at him.
 Slade was a peace-loving man at heart, and what was more peace-loving than a dead body?
-The thought filled him with quiet joy and a sad yearning for his childhood sweetheart, Miss Polly Peachtree of Paduka, Illinois.
+The

 The bartender hurried around the bar and looked at the earthly remains of John 'The Backshooter' Parkman.